Last Day: Embiid closing in history, NBA matchups to be set

 Miami is the No. 1 seed.
 Toronto is the No. 5 seed.
 Chicago is the No. 6 seed.
 Everything else remains unclear.

-Philadelphia’s win over Indiana on Saturday means that the 76ers will be either No. 3 or No. 4.
-Boston or Milwaukee will be No. 2; the Bucks lock up that spot with a win at Cleveland on Sunday.
+Philadelphia’s win over Indiana on Saturday means that the Sixers will be either No. 3 or No. 4.
+Boston or Milwaukee will be No. 2; the Bucks lock up that spot with a win at Cleveland on Sunday but are planning to rest many of their regulars.
 Boston can get to No. 2 by winning at Memphis and the Cavaliers beating the Bucks.

 EAST PLAY-IN RACE